mc-tau-ui/tau-docs/docs/builtin-comps/align.md

     - How the child component should be aligned vertically.
     - Default: Start (Top)
 3. `child`
-    - The child component to align
+    - The child component to align.

 ## Space Behaviour
 - Minimum